-Stephen Messer is a serial entrepreneur, having founded multiple e-marketing companies.
-Stephen is Chairman of the Council for Accountable Advertising, an industry association for best-of-breed advertising technologies, and is Co-Founder and President of World Evolved, a platform for global investment and expansion.
-Prior to these ventures, Mr. Messer, along with his sister, Heidi Messer, founded, built and managed LinkShare Corporation until its sale in 2005 to Rakuten.
+Mr. Stephen Messer is Co-founder and Vice Chairman of Collective[i], the first Big Data network to deliver enterprise-wide analyses curated and developed by the world’s leading data scientists directly to business users in order to answer essential questions about marketing, sales, service and support data.
+Mr. Messer is also Chairman of the Council for Accountable Advertising, an industry association for best-of-breed advertising technologies, and is Co-Founder and President of World Evolved, a platform for global investment and expansion.
+Prior to these ventures, Mr. Messer, along with his sister, Ms. Heidi Messer, founded, built and managed LinkShare Corporation until its sale in 2005 to Rakuten for $425m.
 Mr. Messer is recognized as an authority on entrepreneurship and online marketing.
 He is frequently cited in industry publications, has appeared on numerous national business programs and regularly speaks at industry events.
-Mr. Messer holds a J.D. from the Benjamin N. Cardozo School of Law in New York and a B.A. from Lafayette University
+Mr. Messer holds a J.D. from the Benjamin N. Cardozo School of Law in New York and a B.A. from Lafayette University.

 Alan has over 25 years of PR experience, and is currently a renowned tech PR / Social Media consultant serving clients in the U.S. and Israel to sell their vision and their story to the media, industry analysts, thought leaders, and throughout social media and the blogosphere.